danyelfreir/VLN2-H42/RequirementAnalysis/Usecases.md

 Author: Gissur Már
 Source: Nr 25 in requirements
 Actors: All users
-Precondition: Similar items are awailable within the same category
+Precondition: Similar items are available within the same category
 Postcondition: No postcondition
 Trigger: User is browsing for items of interest and clicks on an item Main success scenario: